pezzos/Whisper-to-Notion/README.md

 # then update it according to your setup
 ```
 This file is filed with some example you can use.
+The first destination is "Default", it means to be used only when you try to take a note but no keyword matches the other destinations.
+This way, you won't loose any request.
 Keep in mind that each Notion DB (see: db_id) has fields described in this file and you MUST respect the same name in your Notion DB in order to have it works.
 For now, the available fields are:
 - Concept: to describe the concept of an idea, a project